-My name is Kat and I am based in the Fareham area.
+My name is Kat and I am based in the Fareham/Southampton area.
 I opted for the name 'Doric' due to my own Scottish roots and also those of my husband.
 Scotland is a special place for me.

 My first show Syrian was a boy called Shaun the Sheep.
 He was allegedly a short haired rex cream roan but wasn't a very good example of any of those aside from his beautiful rexiness.
 I had to admit defeat regarding his show career but I learned a lot from that point.

-I started out breeding Roborovski hamsters in 2013 and moved to breeding Syrians and Chinese shortly after.
+I started out breeding Roborovski hamsters in early 2013 and moved to breeding Syrians and Chinese shortly after.
 Initially opting for a couple of colours Doric has expanded over the years to include a few traditional colours and some new ones.
 I'm also lucky enough to have complete my Syrian hamster judge training at the end of 2015.

 I won my first Reserve Best in Show with a Syrian from my second ever litter, Dougal.
 He was a short haired black.
 I've always loved black Syrian hamsters.
 They rarely do well against the other, typier colours like creams and cinnamons but my aim is improve my animals enough to win a Best in Show trophy with a black hamster.
 With any luck there'll be a Syrian Champion here some day.

-My passion also lies with the Roborovski, a somewhat neglected species in terms of standards at the time of writing with only one main class despite there being several colour mutations in existance.
+My passion also lies with the Roborovski, a somewhat neglected species in terms of standards at the time of writing with only one main class despite there being several colour mutations in existence.
 I hope to see more of this species on the show bench over time.

 Please see the FAQ for more about me and what I do.